simonmichael/hledger_site/download.md

   source ~/.bashrc
 </div>

-## Test your installation
+## Test your installation:

-After a successful installation, you should be able to run the hledger tools (that you installed), and see the expected versions.
+After a successful installation, you should be able to run the hledger tools and see the expected versions (the ones you just installed, and not any older versions that may exist somewhere else in your PATH).
 Eg:

 <div class="command">
 $ hledger --version <br>